neologd/mecab-ipadic-neologd/README.md

 - https://github.com/neologd/mecab-ipadic-neologd/blob/master/README.ja.md

 ## Documentation
-You can find more detailed documentation and examples in the the following wiki.
+You can find more detailed documentation and examples in the following wiki.

 - https://github.com/neologd/mecab-ipadic-neologd/wiki/Home

 ## Overview
-mecab-ipadic-neologd is customized system dictionary for Mecab.
+mecab-ipadic-neologd is customized system dictionary for MeCab.

-This dictionary include many neologisms(new word) which are extracted from many language resources on the Web.
+This dictionary includes many neologisms (new word), which are extracted from many language resources on the Web.

-When you analyze the Web documents, it's better to use this system dictionary and default one(ipadic) together.
+When you analyze the Web documents, it's better to use this system dictionary and default one (ipadic) together.

 ## Pros and Cons
 ### Pros